List of high commissioners of New Zealand to Australia

-The High Commissioner from New Zealand to Australia is New Zealand's foremost diplomatic representative in the Commonwealth of Australia, and in charge of New Zealand's diplomatic mission in Australia.
+The high commissioner of New Zealand to Australia is New Zealand's foremost diplomatic representative in the Commonwealth of Australia, and in charge of New Zealand's diplomatic mission in Australia.

-The High Commission is located in Canberra, Australia's capital city.
-New Zealand has maintained a resident High Commissioner in Australia since 1943.
+The high commission is located in Canberra, Australia's capital city.
+New Zealand has maintained a resident high commissioner in Australia since 1943.

-As fellow members of the Commonwealth of Nations, diplomatic relations between New Zealand and Australia are at governmental level, rather than between Heads of State.
-Thus, the countries exchange High Commissioners, rather than ambassadors.
+As fellow members of the Commonwealth of Nations, diplomatic relations between New Zealand and Australia are at governmental level, rather than between heads of state.
+Thus, the countries exchange high commissioners, rather than ambassadors.